 (a) In accordance with Section 10.5 of the Local Services Agreement, it is recognized and understood that all Sewer User Fees and moneys collectible and due and payable under the Sewer User Fee Ordinance shall be deposited and collected to the credit of the East Baton Rouge Sewerage Commission, created and established pursuant to the Local Services Agreement under the authority of La.
 R.S.
 33:1321, et seq., and Article VI, Section 20 of the Louisiana Constitution of 1974, as amended, as set forth in Section 8(b) hereof and in the Local Services Agreement and pursuant to any bond resolutions (including the General Bond Resolution referred to in Section 4 hereof) providing for the issuance of sewer revenue bonds of the East Baton Rouge Sewerage Commission or the Parish, as the case may be.

-(b) All revenues derived by the Parish from collection of the User Fee shall be deposited into a special dedicated fund to be known as the Comprehensive Sewerage System Revenue Fund or Revenue Fund.
+(b) All revenues derived by the Parish from collection of the User Fee shall be deposited into a special dedicated fund to be known as the “Comprehensive Sewerage System Revenue Fund” or “Revenue Fund.”
 Monies in the Revenue Fund shall be used solely for the making of payments for the cost of administration, operation, maintenance, depreciation, replacement, extension and improvement of the Sewerage System, including any payments required by the provisions of any resolution authorizing the issuance of sewer revenue bonds, or the provisions of any other instrument relating to indebtedness payable from the User Fee.

 (c) Monies in the Revenue Fund shall not be available for transfer, appropriation or expenditure by the Parish for any purpose, other than the purposes specified in this Section and in the resolution or resolutions providing for the issuance of sewer revenue bonds, or the provisions of any other instrument relating to indebtedness payable from the User Fee.